WisalELALOUAN1/Langchain_Rag/ReadMe.md

 * Validation Report Generation: With the determined category, an enriched request is sent to the Llama model to generate a validation report.

-* Presentation and Storage of Results\*: The validation report is then presented to the user via a Streamlit interface
+* Presentation and Storage of Results: The validation report is then presented to the user via a Streamlit interface